pktgen/Pktgen-DPDK/README.md

 http://usablesoftware.wordpress.com/2010/05/26/switch-to-a-newer-kernel-in-ubuntu-10-04/

-The pktgen output display needs 132 columns and about 42 lines to display correctly.
+The pktgen output display needs 132 columns and about 42 lines to display currentlyt.
 I am using an xterm of 132x42, but you can have a larger display and maybe a bit smaller.
 If you are displaying more then 4-6 ports then you will need a wider display.
 Pktgen allows you to view a set of ports if they do not all fit on the screen at one time via the 'page' command.